nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to mark attendance for a student by providing the student's nusnet id; specifying the week is optional.
+1. User requests to mark attendance for a student by providing the student's NUSNet ID; specifying the week is optional.

    Use case ends.

-**Use case: Unmark Attendance**
+**Use case: Un-mark Attendance**

 **MSS**

-1. User requests to unmark attendance for a student by providing the student's nusnet id; specifying the week is optional.
+1. User requests to un-mark attendance for a student by providing the student's NUSNet ID; specifying the week is optional.

    Use case ends.